Fixed Wire Testing – BS 7671 (The IET Wiring Regulations)

 Q. What does it involve?

 A. Periodic Electrical Inspection & Testing requires a series of visual inspections and electronic tests to establish the safety and suitability of your electrical system.
 If performed correctly every electrical circuit will be de-energised whilst the Engineer tests all cables and protective devices.
-This is followed by a thorough visual inspection.

 Q. Do I have to turn off the electricity supply?